Venekiel/Origins-Vampire/README.md

 - Vampire
 - Vampire Lord

 Only the Vampire origin is selectable when choosing your origin.
-You'll need to obtain the advancement "[Free the End](https://minecraft.fandom.com/wiki/The_End#Achievements)" to evolve from a Vampire to a Vampire Lord
+You'll need to obtain the advancement "[Free the End](https://minecraft.fandom.com/wiki/The_End#Achievements)" to evolve from a Vampire to a Vampire Lord (Since v2.1.0, you need to drink the Ender Dragon's blood in order to become a Vampire Lord)

 ## Vampire